kevinliddel/VroidViewer/README.md

 2. Extract and place the VRMA files in the assets/animations/motion_pack folder.

 This works with Expo Go 53, so building isn't required.
+If you wanna test on Expo Go for iOS, you'll need to update the package and migrate to expo SDK 54